There are 7 types of AP Physics 1 multiple-choice questions:

 Image Answer-Choice Questions

-This type of question is a bit more complex because instead of choosing a sentence or numerical option as the best answer choice, you will have to choose an image, such as a graph or diagram, that best represents the answer.
-The stem may or may not contain an image as well.
-Either way, you will have to apply the information given in the stem and sometimes your content knowledge to select the best image choice.
-This type of question can be a little scary because it is much more common to pick a text-based answer.
-However, if you follow the tips below, you will be able to answer this type of question with ease!
+This question type is a bit more complex because instead of choosing a sentence or numerical option as the best answer, you must choose an image, such as a graph or diagram, that best represents the answer.
+You must apply the information in the stem and sometimes your content knowledge to select the best image choice.

-These questions will require you to select the answer choice with the best graphical representation of the question.
+These AP Physics 1 MCQs will require you to select the answer choice with the best graphical representation of the question.

 MCQ 7 Example